Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-05-26-marchant-calculator.md

 ## Repair and Some Inner Workings

-Initially the, keyboard ont the calculator arrived with multiple keys pressed in a single column.
+Initially the, keyboard on the calculator arrived with multiple keys pressed in a single column.
 The keys were popped up using a large flat-head screwdriver and were fine after that.
 No control keys were pressed except for the manual left shift key.
 When the machine was plugged up, the carriage continually tried to shift left even though it was at the maximum right position.
 The manual shift left button was stuck down.
 Applying some oil to the two nuts on the left-hand side of the following photo and pulling on the button released it.

 ![Shift stuck](https://starwarsfan2099.github.io/public/2020-5-26/DSC_5655.JPG)